kr55/azure-elastic-jobs-manager-docs/docs/features/manage-job.md

    - Click on “Script” if you need to view or edit scripts associated with this job.
    - Click on “Help” for assistance and documentation related to this interface.

-5. **Progress Indicator**
-   - Monitor real-time progress at the bottom left corner under "Progress."

-6. **Save or Cancel**
-   - Click “OK” to save and create your new job.
-   - Click “Cancel” if you wish not to proceed with creating this new job.

 ### Note:
 Ensure all required fields are filled out before clicking "OK" to avoid errors and ensure smooth creation of your new Azure elastic jobs.